- Doctors & Departments

 With the NICU on the same floor, everything is designed to keep mother and baby in close proximity to one another.

-"The CIMFH offers high-risk expectant mothers and their newborns many services not only unique within the state of Colorado but also nationally and provides mothers and babies access to the full spectrum of fetal, obstetric and neonatal specialists and interventional capabilities," said Dr. Timothy Crombleholme, Children's Colorado's surgeon-in-chief, director of the Colorado Fetal Care Center and director of the CIMFH.
+"The CIMFH offers high-risk expectant mothers and their newborns many services not only unique within the state of Colorado but also nationally and provides mothers and babies access to the full spectrum of fetal, obstetric and neonatal specialists and interventional capabilities," said Dr. Timothy Crombleholme, director of the Colorado Fetal Care Center and director of the CIMFH.
 "Enhanced by our partnership with the University of Colorado Hospital and University of Colorado School of Medicine, all of the different specialists involved in the care of our patients, including the mother's OB and child's pediatrician, can work together as an integrated team."